ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 ## Migrating from the old installation methods

-To migrate your project to the new installation methods, you can follow the instructions below, depending on the old installation method you are using:
+To migrate your project to the new installation methods, you can follow the instructions below.

+If you maintain custom plugins for CKEditor 5, you need to update them first.

+* {@link updating/nim-migration/custom-plugins Migrating custom plugins}

+After you have updated your custom plugins, you can proceed with migrating your project, depending on the old installation method you are using.

 * {@link updating/nim-migration/predefined-builds Migrating from predefined builds}
 * {@link updating/nim-migration/customized-builds Migrating from customized builds}
 * {@link updating/nim-migration/dll-builds Migrating from DLL builds}

+If you encounter any issues during the migration process, please refer to this [GitHub issue containing common errors](https://github.com/ckeditor/ckeditor5/issues/16511).
+If your issue is not listed there, feel free to open a new issue in our [GitHub repository](https://github.com/ckeditor/ckeditor5).